AdobeDocs/commerce-pwa-studio/src/pages/guides/theming/index.md

 - **tailwind.config.js** — In your project root directory, create a blank file called `tailwind.config.js` for Tailwind's configuration, overrides, and extensions.
 - **postcss.config.js** — In your project root directory, create a blank file called `postcss.config.js` for including the `tailwindcss` package as a postCSS plugin.

-When you're done, your project directory should look like this:
+When you're done, your project directory should include these files:

 ```text
 project-root/